-One other rather obvious phenomenon is that older people are far from being a homogenous group, and they differ inter die with respect to social, economic and health status.
-Moveover, advances in medicine and social economic templesses rehabilitation methods have made the expectation of living to late life fairly reasonable, even for persons with a significant disability.
-Despite this, disability can be viewed as one of the most important factors determining the individual experience of ageing.
-For instance, many older people are previous of the processor to even the processor covers acrease ageing, due mainly to limitations for the processor covers acrease ageing, due mainly to limitations for the processor covers acrease ageing, due mainly to limitations.
-Important research questions are therefore What arene the perceptions, feelings and experiences of the diabled older persons Are these persons also enjoying and beenefting from a longer phase of old-age life!
+One other rather obvious phenomenon is that older people are far from being a homogenous group, and they differ inter dio with respect to social, economic and health status.
+Moreover, advances in medicine and social economic temporare redshildsiction methods have made the expectation of living to late life fairly reasonable, even for persons with a significant disability.
+Despite this, disability, can be viewed as one of the most important factors determining the individual experience of ageing, for instance, many older people are research and pulsy abuse on whole increases Cours research has been seen from the properties of the control of the Important research questions are therefore What are the perceptions, feelings and experiences of the disabled older persons?
+Are these persons also enjoying and benefiting from a longer phase of old-age life!
 How to best capture these unequal experiences of ageing of older people!
-Whether institutional differences across European countries play a role in mitigating the perverse effects of diability during old age!
-This Brief examines this phenomenon of unequal ageing of older people in European countries by looking into how diability alone has an influence on the well-being off diabled older persons, covering several different domains of social well-being.
+Whether institutional differences across European countries play a role in mitigating the perverse effects of disability during old age?
+This Brief examines this phenomenon of unequal ageing of older people in European countries by looking into how disability alone has an influence on the well-being off disabled older persons, covering several different domains of social well-being.
 Policy Briefs are a publication series providing a synthesis of topics of research and policy advice on which European Centre researchers have been working recently.
 Series Editor is Pieter Vanhuysse.